pokt-network/poktroll/docusaurus/docs/infrastructure/localnet.md

 ### Report issues

-If you encounter a problem using this guide, please create a new [GitHub Issue](https://github.com/pokt-network/pocket/issues/new/choose).
+If you encounter any problems, please create a new [GitHub Issue here](https://github.com/pokt-network/pocket/issues/new/choose).

 ### TL;DR